 STANDARD BYLAWS for ASIS&T SPECIAL INTEREST GROUPS

 Approved by Board, 2/2/1982; Amended 10/2/1986; Amended 5/20/1987; Amended 5/25/1999.
+Amended 30/01/2022.

 Section 1.
-Membership in the SIG shall be open to any member of ASIST who elects to join and who satisfies the dues requirements established by ASIST.
+Membership in the SIG shall be open to any member of ASIS&T who elects to join and who satisfies the dues requirements established by ASIS&T.

 Section 2.
 All SIG members are eligible to serve as officers of the SIG.
 All SIG members are eligible to vote on questions submitted to the membership by formal ballot or at official meetings.

 Section 4.
-Any member whose membership in ASIST has been terminated shall no longer be a SIG member.
+Any member whose membership in ASIS&T has been terminated shall no longer be a SIG member.

 Section 5.
-SIG memberships shall always run concurrently with the member's ASIST membership.
+SIG memberships shall always run concurrently with the member's ASIS&T membership.

 Section 1.
-The Chair is elected to serve for a one-year term (unless two-year terms are provided in the SIG’ s Operating Rules) and shall preside over all SIG meetings.
+The Chair is elected to serve for a one-year term and shall preside over all SIG meetings.
 The Chair shall appoint all committee chairs and members and act as Chair of the Nominating Committee.
-It is the responsibility of the Chair to develop and implement the SIG's annual activity plan, which shall be filed with the SIG Cabinet Director and headquarters within 30 days after the Chair takes office.
-In addition, if the SIG does not have a Treasurer or Secretary/Treasurer, the Chair is responsible for submitting the annual activity plan to the SIG Cabinet Director by August 15, and for keeping records of all meetings and activities.
-At the close of the year, the outgoing Chair must submit an activity report during the SIG's annual business meeting.
+It is the responsibility of the Chair to develop and implement the SIG's annual activity plan, which shall be filed with the SIG Cabinet Director and headquarters no later than July 15.
+In addition, if the SIG does not have a Treasurer or Secretary/Treasurer, the Chair is responsible for submitting the annual budget by July 15, and for keeping records of all meetings and activities.
+At the close of the administrative year, the outgoing Chair must submit an activity report during the SIG's annual business meeting.

 Section 2.
 The Chair-elect is elected to serve for a term of one year (unless a two-year term is provided in the SIG's Operating Rules) and automatically becomes Chair at the end of that term.
-The Chair-elect works closely with the Chair in planning and executing SIG programs, and shall assume the duties of the Chair in the event of the Chair’s absence, resignation or death.
+The Chair-elect works closely with the Chair in planning and executing SIG programs and shall appoint a substitute and notify the Cabinet Director in advance of the meeting.

 Section 2.
 A SIG office can be declared vacant by the SIG Executive Committee or by the SIG Cabinet Director.
-In the event of a vacancy in a SIG office other than that of the Chair, the SIG Executive Committee shall appoint a member to the office until the next regular election for that office, but an appointee filling a vacancy in the position of Chair-elect shall not become Chair as provided in Article V, Section 2; rather, a Chair shall be elected at the next regular election.
+In the event of a vacancy in a SIG office other than that of the Chair, the SIG Executive Committee shall appoint a member to the office until the next regular APPENDIX A—STANDARD BYLAWS election for that office, but an appointee filling a vacancy in the position of Chair-elect shall not become Chair as provided in Article V, Section 2; rather, a Chair shall be elected at the next regular election.

 Section 2.
 Notification of meetings shall be distributed to the membership at least six weeks prior to the date of the meeting along with the recommendations of the Nominating Committee and a ballot.
-(See Article VIII.)